intechstudio/grid-documentation/docs/guides/installation/install-editor-on-linux.md

 ## Allow Serial Port

-It can be that you did not used any similar serial USB device like Grid before.
-You must allow serial read / write for USB devices.
+It's possible that you haven't used any similar serial USB devices like Grid before.
+You may need to enable serial read/write for USB devices.

 The easy way: